Soundproofing a Restaurant

 This blog will provide some practical advice on how to improve noisy dining areas to create a better environment and experience for customers and staff.
 A restaurateur’s obligation is to their customer.
 If the dining atmosphere is too noisy and uncomfortable, it can negatively impact future business.
 If the room is too reverberant, sound will bounce all around the room.
-This lowers speech intelligibility, hindering ones ability to carry on a conversation.
+This lowers speech intelligibility, hindering one’s ability to carry on a conversation.
 In a noisy environment, customers tend to raise the volume of their voice to compensate, compounding the problem.

-As a restaurant owner or manager, your plate is full running the day to day business.
+As a restaurant owner or manager, your plate is full running the day-to-day business.
 You don’t have time to become an acoustical expert.
 You just need some direction on how to solve the problem at minimal cost, without changing the “look and feel” of your restaurant.
 If this sounds like you, please continue reading.
 Soundproofing your restaurant will provide a better experience for your patrons and create a better working environment for your staff.

-1. How do I solve the problem?
+How do I Solve the Problem?

-In a nutshell, the objective is to add the right amount of absorptive material to cover to the flat, reflective surfaces of the restaurant.
+In a nutshell, the objective is to add the right amount of absorptive material to cover the flat, reflective surfaces of the restaurant.
 This will reduce reverberation by “absorbing” the sound waves before they can bounce around to bother other customers.
-Fluffy and porous materials, like acoustical foam or fabric wrapped fiberglass panels trap the sound within their core.
+Fluffy and porous materials, like acoustical foam or fabric wrapped fiberglass panels, trap the sound within their core.
 The sound energy gets converted and does not reflect back into the room.
 So, use sound absorbing materials to stop the sound wave from generating bad echo.

 Here is an analogy, picture a super ball bouncing uncontrollably inside and all around a dining room.
-When the super ball hits a hard surface like a wall or a chair or a table, it bounces off that surface until it hits another hard surface and so on.
+When the super ball hits a hard surface like a wall or a chair or a table, it bounces off that surface until it hits another hard surface, and so on.
 Now imagine thousands of them all doing the same thing.
-Eventually each super ball loses its kinetic energy and “dies” on the floor.
+Eventually, each super ball loses its kinetic energy and “dies” on the floor.
 Similarly, thousands of sound waves are bouncing around the dining area, creating noise and ultimately an uncomfortable dining experience for customers.
 What makes it worse is that as the noise level rises, diners need to speak even louder in order to be heard.

 Think of absorptive material like a sandbox inside the same dining room with the same thousands of super balls bouncing all around.
 When the super balls hit the sandbox, the sand absorbs their kinetic energy and they “die” almost immediately.
 Similarly, when a sound wave hits an absorptive material it “dies” in the same way.
 As sound waves are absorbed, the overall noise level in the room is declines.
 Diners speak softer because they can be heard and the problem is solved.

 A basic rule of thumb is to spread absorptive material evenly throughout the room equal to about 40% of the exposed surface area of the room.
-So, for a 1,000 square foot room, install approximately 400 square feet of absorptive material.
+So, for a 1,000-square-foot room, install approximately 400 square feet of absorptive material.
 This is a great place to start.
 This amount of absorptive material will have an immediate, noticeable effect on the space.

-The cost varies depending upon the product chosen and the size of the space requiring acoustical treatment.
-We are happy to provide a price quote for various options that will meet the acoustical need as well as your budget.
+The cost varies depending on the product chosen and the size of the space requiring acoustical treatment.
+We are happy to provide a price quote for various options that will meet your acoustical need as well as your budget.
 It’s important to remember not to let “perfect” get in the way of “better.”
 Putting any amount of absorptive material in the space is better than having none at all.

 For the most part these products can be installed DIY.
 There are installation instructions on the product pages as well as videos that show how our products are mounted.
 However, if DIY is not possible, finish carpenters or even handymen should be quite capable.
 If you simply want a turn-key solution, we also offer installation services for the products we sell.

 Lead time can vary based on the type of product chosen.
-However, we do offer some quick ship fabric wrapped panels options with a 3-day lead time that can be ordered on-line.
+However, we do offer some quick ship fabric wrapped panels options with a 3-day lead time that can be ordered online.